dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 <mark>Predictability</mark> of stations' <mark>occupancy</mark> (and comparing cross-city <mark>error</mark> for each)

-<mark>unsupervised clustering</mark> techniques used to determine the similarity of patterns (heterogeneity only in bigger systems)
+<mark>unsupervised clustering</mark> techniques used to determine the similarity of patterns (heterogeneity found only in bigger systems)

 <mark>random forest & neural network</mark> used to compare the <mark>accuracy</mark> of forecasting how many bicycles will be at a given station and time to two baselines + EVALUATION